liviucotfas/ase-web-and-cloud-applications-security/04 - MVCStore - Models, Database, Service Layer.md

     }
     ```

     > The `IConfiguration` interface provides access to the ASP.NET Core configuration system, which includes the contents of the `appsettings.json` file.
 Access to the configuration data is through the `builder.Configuration` property, which allows the database connection string to be obtained.
 Entity Framework Core is configured with the `AddDbContext` method, which registers the database context class and configures the relationship with the database.
-The `UseSQLServer` method declares that SQL Server is being used.
+The `UseSqlServer` method declares that SQL Server is being used.

-    >Entity Framework Core is configured with the `AddDbContext` method, which registers the database context class and configures the relationship with the database.
-The `UseSQLServer` method declares that SQL Server is being used and the connection string is read via the `IConfiguration` object.

 ##  7. <a name='CreatingaServiceLayer'></a>Creating a Service Layer